Protests grow over pro-Palestinian activist's arrest as judge says he can't be deported yet

 Khalil was arrested Saturday night at his university-owned apartment by federal immigration authorities.
 Khalil's attorney Amy Greer said they claimed they were acting on a State Department order to revoke Khalil's student visa and green card.

-According to an ICE database, Khalil is being held in Jena, Louisiana awaiting immigration court proceedings that might result in his deportation.
+Khalil is being held in Jena, Louisiana awaiting immigration court proceedings that might result in his deportation, according to the Associated Press.

 President Trump said Monday that Khalil's arrest was just the first "of many to come."